isabella232/net-two-factor-auth/part4-authenticator-app.md

     }
 }
 ```
-Done, now the phone is verified, we have stored a user generated pin code and shared secret in a secure place.
-The last thing we want to implement is the view to generate a code and send to the web service.
+Now the phone is verified.
+We have stored a user-generated PIN code and shared secret in a secure place.
+Next we want to implement the view to generate a code and send to the web service.

-## Implementing the 2FA view
+##Implementing the 2FA view

-- Add a new story board and call it **TOTP.storyboard**
+1. Add a new storyboard and call it **TOTP.storyboard**
-- Add textfield and Next buttons like the screen shot
+2. Add text field and Next buttons like in the screenshot
 ![](Images/part4/totpview.png)
-- Create a UIVIewController and call it **TOTPController**
+3. Create a UIVIewController and call it **TOTPController**

-- Set the file owner of the new created view to TOTPController and add outlets and actions to the buttons and textfield.
+4. Set the file owner of the new created view to TOTPController and add outlets and actions to the buttons and text field.
-- Embed the controller in a navigation controller and set the storyboardid of the navigation controller to totp (it will be used to launch the process in ValidationHelper later)
+5. Embed the controller in a navigation controller and set the storyboard of the navigation controller to TOTP (it will be used to launch the process in ValidationHelper later)

 ```objectivec
 - (IBAction)next:(id)sender;